Dion Sims: Professional career

+Pre-draft

 Coming out of college, Sims was projected by many analysts to be a fourth- or fifth-round selection.
 He was ranked the seventh-best tight end out of the 97 available by NFLDraftScout.com.
 He was invited to the NFL Combine and completed all the positional drills and the entire workout.
 Sims also participated at Michigan State's Pro Day, along with Le'Veon Bell, William Gholston, Johnny Adams, and five other teammates.
 Satisfied with his combine numbers, Sims only participated in positional drills and worked out in front of scouts and representatives from 23 teams, including Pittsburgh Steelers head coach Mike Tomlin.
 Analysts gave him positive reviews for his quick and nimble feet while blocking, large frame, soft hands, and breakaway tackle ability.
 The only negative reviews were about his blocking technique and how he can be slow to get off the line of scrimmage.

 Miami Dolphins

+2013

-In the 2013 NFL Draft, the Miami Dolphins selected Sims in the fourth round, with the 106th overall pick.
+In the 2013 NFL draft, the Miami Dolphins selected Sims in the fourth round, with the 106th overall pick.

-2013: Rookie season

-On May 17, 2013, the Miami Dolphins signed Sims to a four-year, $2.62 million rookie contract that included a signing bonus of $467,552.
+On May 17, 2013, the Dolphins signed Sims to a four-year, $2.62 million rookie contract that included a signing bonus of $467,552.

 He started his rookie year as the backup tight end on the Miami Dolphins' depth chart, behind veteran Charles Clay.
 Although he started the season opener against the Cleveland Browns, he did not make a catch until Week 3.
 In that game, he scored his first career touchdown on a 1-yard pass from Ryan Tannehill against the Atlanta Falcons.
 He finished his rookie year with six receptions, 32 receiving yards, and a touchdown in 15 games and five starts.